Faculty of Humanities and Social Sciences

 Thanks for visiting my homepage.
 This page offers a summary of my research interests, and then gathers links to my work.

-Being interested in all aspects of natural language syntax and semantics, my research (see Resources, Tools, Publications) mixes generative linguistics, dynamic semantics, and functional programming, with the aim of building models and methods which aid characterising and understanding properties of natural language.
-In this regard, a particular concern is to capture how dependencies, formally captured with operator bindings, are managed.
-Typically my research includes implementing ideas with computer programs to: (i) check whether things work out, and (ii) observe consequences with scale.
-My ambition is to reach for more understanding of how natural language works, while also aiming to build tools of practical value, from automated methods assisting parsed corpus annotation through to systems for generating language, extracting information, preparing training data and checking language performance for automated systems and language learners, and exploring extinct or low resource languages.
+My research (see Tools, Developing Resources, Publications) mixes syntactic analysis, formal semantics, and logic/functional programming, with the aim of building models and methods which aid characterising and understanding properties of natural language.
+A particular concern is to study how dependencies are managed within languages.
+Typically my research involves implementing ideas with computer programs to observe consequences with scale.
+My ambition is to reach for more understanding of how natural language works, while also building tools of practical utility, from automated methods assisting annotation creation through to systems for extracting information, preparing training data and checking language performance for automated systems and language learners, and exploring extinct or low resource languages.

 The following are corpus resources that can be viewed on the web and downloaded.

-NINJAL Parsed Corpus of Modern Japanese (NPCMJ) — as an official product of the National Institute for Japanese Language and Linguistics, this extends and develops the Keyaki Treebank, adding lemmas and romanisation, and presents the parsed data with web based interfaces.
+NINJAL Parsed Corpus of Modern Japanese (NPCMJ) — as an official product of the National Institute for Japanese Language and Linguistics, this extends and develops the Keyaki Treebank, and presents the parsed data with web based interfaces.

-The Man'yoshu97 Parsed Corpus (M97PC) — provides parsed annotation for the first 97 poems of the Man'yoshu, which contains the oldest attested forms of the Japanese language, Old Japanese.
+The Man'yoshu97 Parsed Corpus (MYS97) — provides detailed parsed annotation for the first 97 poems of the Man’yōshū, which contains the oldest attested forms of the Japanese language, Old Japanese.
 Note that the MYS97 is no longer developed, with all effort being directed to improving the ONCOJ.